peterhinch/micropython-nano-gui/DRIVERS.md

 It is invalid to issue `.refresh()` until the physical display refresh is complete; if this is attempted a `RuntimeError` will occur.
-The most efficient way to ensure that this cannot occur is to await the `.wait()` prior to any refresh.
+The most efficient way to ensure that this cannot occur is to await the `.wait()` method prior to a refresh.
 This method will pause until any physical update is complete.

-The following illustrates the kind of approach which may be used
+The following illustrates the kind of approach which may be used:
 ```python
     while True:
         # Before refresh, ensure that a previous refresh is complete